devanshV18/Express-Typescript-Starter-Project/README.md

 ## This is a backend express-typescript starter template which can be used to build backend servers and project on top of it.
-The template consists of already configures components such as - folder structure, configuration of env variables, logging mechanism, custom error handler in express.
+The template consists of already configured components such as - folder structure, configuration of env variables, logging mechanism, custom error handler in express.

 ## Clone this repo and extend it as per your requirement.